Frequently Asked Questions

 - Names of people you are travelling with

-- Currency- Canadian, as well as the local currency of the country you will be visiting
+- Currency- Canadian, as well as the local currency of the country they will be visiting

 - Cell phone

-- Photocopies of your passport, tickets, and other major identification
+- Photocopies of their passport, tickets, and other major identification

 - Important phone numbers of resources and contacts in Canada

-If possible, leave a copy of the above information with a trusted friend or adult, as well, along with photocopies of your passport and tickets, and a recent photograph of yourself.
+If possible, ask them to leave a copy of the above information with a trusted friend or adult, as well, along with photocopies of their passport and tickets, and a recent photograph of themselves.

-If you are already overseas, contact the nearest Canadian government office in the country you are in.
-If this is not possible, call the Emergency Operations Centre at 613-996-8885 (call collect).
+If they are already overseas, have them contact the nearest Canadian government office in the country they are in.
+If this is not possible, call or have them call the Emergency Operations Centre at 613-996-8885 (call collect).